The-Politico/jsx2jpg/docs/examples/HelloData.md

 ## Generating Data Programmatically

-There may be cases where you want to generate the data asynchronously.
+There may be cases where you want to generate the data through JavaScript.
 You may want to process a local file or use today's date.
 In these cases, your can pass a JavaScript file as the context to your CLI.
 This JavaScript file should export an object or an array as the `module.exports`.

 <em>Note: Unlike the JSX code, this code will NOT be transpiled and must be written in a version compatible with your node interpreter.</em>